UrbanAnalyst/docs/intro.rst

 This documentation includes the following five chapters:

 1. This introduction
-2. :ref:`Overview<2.
-Overview>`: A brief overview of the main components of Urban Analyst.
+2. :ref:`Overview<Overview>`: A brief overview of the main components of Urban Analyst.
-3. :ref:`Example<3.
-Example>`: A walk-through example comparison between Berlin, Germany and Paris, France, illustrating the kinds of comparisons enabled by the Urban Analyst platform.
+3. :ref:`Example<Example>`: A walk-through example comparison between Berlin, Germany and Paris, France, illustrating the kinds of comparisons enabled by the Urban Analyst platform.
-4. :ref:`UA Variables<4.
-UA Variables>`: Providing descriptions of all variables included in the Urban Analyst platform.
+4. :ref:`UA Variables<UA Variables>`: Providing descriptions of all variables included in the Urban Analyst platform.
-5. :ref:`Data Sources<5.
-Data Sources>`: Providing descriptions of all data sources used to derive these variables.
+5. :ref:`Data Sources<Data Sources>`: Providing descriptions of all data sources used to derive these variables.
-6. :ref:`Software and Algorithms<6.
-Software and Algorithms>`: Providing descriptions of, and links to, all software used to generate the UA variables.
+6. :ref:`Software and Algorithms<Software and Algorithms>`: Providing descriptions of, and links to, all software used to generate the UA variables.

 Contributions to, or questions regarding, this documentation, are welcome at `this GitHub repository <https://github.com/UrbanAnalyst/docs>`_.